Benchmarking

 bash

-Next, use the lantern-create-index binary to create our index:
+Next, use the create-index utility to externally create and import our index to Postgres:

 bash